 That said, I think consumerism + kids is an important issue to share facts about, especially for parents interested in raising kids who value other humans more than stuff.
 That said, below are some facts about the growing problem of materialistic behavior in kids.

-Kids are getting more selfish and becoming compulsive consumers
+Kids are becoming compulsive consumers

 - National surveys show most parents feel like they’re raising overly selfish kids.
 80% of respondents in a recent AOL/Time Warner poll said kids in America are more spoiled than kids of ten or fifteen years ago, while 2/3 of all parents admitted that their kids are indeed too spoiled.